gatsbyjs/gatsby/docs/blog/2018-11-03-building-an-accessible-lightbox/index.md

 }
 ```

-Now, for the sake of consistency, lets restart the application.
-Now, we'll create a simple `LightboxContainer` styled component to wrap our images in.
+Lets restart the application to make sure the config has taken its effect.
+Now, you're going to create a simple `LightboxContainer` styled component to wrap your images in.
 Your `lightbox.js` component should look like this now:

 ```js
 import React, { Component } from "react"